SpencerBlum/readWriteJson/src/README.md

 ##### 1.
 - If I wanted to scale this to large json files I would want to have a progress bar to show the user the progress of the file upload
-- I would also want to show the different stages of the change process that I am in
+- I would also want to show the different stages of the json manipulation process that I am in